A dark blue sky, glittered with countless stars.

 Ah, indeed.
 The darkest hours.
 Speaking of which, I have something to spectate tonight.
 Something that makes my blood boil with sheer excitement.
 To think that I will finally see it coming to fruition on this very night.
 You see, readers-

 He pocketed his fountain pen immediately, and closed the book, resuming audibly.

 "You see, readers.." he whispered, "I am not someone who wastes time.
 Do not idle, dear friends, for that is sloth.
 Make haste, and grant yourself the freedom of the shadow."

 As he stood up, he set his little notebook down on the roof of the building he was standing on.
 If one were to be at least ten meters away from him, he would appear as a thin silhouette with quite the fluttering apparel, with a glorious - as he described it - full moon as the background.
 It would really be a sight to see.
 However, no one was around to gasp at his astonishing figure.

 The figure leaped down from the three-story building, barely making a sound as he touched the ground gently.
 He began moving quickly weaving in between buildings, making sure that he was always covered by the shadows.

 He was not doing this for leisure.
 As he so brilliantly put before, idleness is sloth, and he does not waste any time indulging in such luxuries.
 He finally stopped under a large oak tree, just on the outskirts of town.

 He had sensed his target, around seventy meters ahead.

-It's time, he thought to himself, there's no getting away now, president.
+he thought to himself, there's no getting away now, president.

 The shadow corrupts all.
 The shadow consumes all.